 «Your face, please»: biometric identification in the operation of public transport

-At the beginning of 2021, the Russian media spread the news about the imminent launch of FacePay technology in the Moscow metro.
+At the beginning of 2021, the global media spread the news about the imminent launch of FacePay technology in million-plus cities' subway.
 The topic of «payment by face» caused heated discussions in the society.

 This interest is quite understandable: for domestic realities, the project really looks like a breakthrough, and something exotic.
 But on a global scale, many countries have been engaged in the introduction of facial recognition technologies on public transport for a long time.
 Today we will look at the advantages of using biometric identification at transport infrastructure facilities.

 - Comfort and speed